 The tutor time yearbook sets out simple prompts for tutor time and is an opportunity to build on our learning disposition themes or other aspects of school life for which raising awareness would be beneficial.
 The calendar is circulated every term, with new themes or prompts.

 The Independent Listener

-The school benefits from an Independent Listener; she comes into school twice a term but she is available at any time should a girl require it – girls have clear guidance on how they would contact her and are made aware of when she is coming into school.
+The school benefits from an Independent Listener; she comes into school twice a term but she is available at any time should a child require it – pupils have clear guidance on how they would contact her and are made aware of when she is coming into school.